sooha-cs/SecuIntell/README.md

 SecuIntell solves this by providing:
 - **Real-time threat detection** with a rule-based engine (15 rules), Isolation Forest anomaly detection, and sliding-window correlation
-- **AI-powered alert explanations** using Groq API — risk assessment, MITRE ATT&CK mapping, attack stage classification, and suggested playbooks
+- **AI-powered alert explanations** using Gemini/Groq API — risk assessment, MITRE ATT&CK mapping, attack stage classification, and suggested playbooks
-- **Structured tool evaluations** using a consistent rubric across all major SIEM vendors
 - **An interactive dashboard** to monitor alerts, incidents, and live log feeds

 ---